Providing online customer service

 Sometimes, in spite of your best efforts, customers are unhappy with your products or your service.
 When orders don't arrive on time, products are damaged during shipment, or customers are dissatisfied with your products, you have an opportunity to help your customers resolve the problem.
 If you can do this quickly and with empathy, then you can turn a negative store experience into a positive one, and encourage your customers to shop with you again.

 When you tell customers that you're sorry for the problem and show empathy, you can often defuse the situation.
-If the problem happened because of something that was out of your control, like when products are damaged during shipment, then you can still express your sympathy about the situation.
+If the problem happened because of something that was out of your control, such as when products are damaged during shipment, then you can still express your sympathy about the situation.

 When a customer contacts you with a problem, there are a few things that you can do to try and find a solution:

-• When a problem has a simple solution, like a refund request that meets the conditions of your store policies, you can offer the solution quickly.
+- When a problem has a simple solution, such as a refund request that meets the conditions of your store policies, you can offer the solution quickly.

-• When a customer problem doesn't have a clear solution or there's nothing that you can do to directly resolve it, you can still apologize about the situation.
-You might be able to offer something to the customer as a way of showing them that you care about their buying experience, like a gift card, a discount code, or free shipping.
+- When a customer problem doesn't have a clear solution or there's nothing that you can do to directly resolve it, you can still apologize about the situation.
+You might be able to offer something to the customer as a way of showing them that you care about their buying experience, such as a gift card, a discount code, or free shipping.

 It can be discouraging to hear that there's been a problem with a customer's experience, but it's worth trying to solve it.
 Sometimes the right solution earns the trust of that customer, and sometimes the solution prevents future customers from having problems.
 Supporting customers who have a problem is also one way of preventing chargebacks.